Travel insurance to support New Zealanders working overseas

 We're here to help

-We know how important it is to be able to talk to someone when you need help, that’s why we are available via email, phone and live chat Monday to Friday, 8.30am - 7pm, and Saturday, 9am to 6pm, excluding public holidays.
-And if you find yourself in a medical emergency our Emergency Assistance team are available 24/7 to help, wherever you are in the world.
+We know how important it is to be able to talk to someone when you need help, that’s why we are available via email, phone and live chat Monday to Sunday, 8.30am to 9pm, seven days a week, excluding public holidays.
+And if you find yourself in a medical emergency our Emergency Assistance team is available 24/7 to help, wherever you are in the world.